loader image

 GHD Sit-Up:

-The best-known exercise with the GHD is the "GHD sit-up".
-This type of sit-up uses the GHD to achieve the full range of motion of the abdominal muscles.
+The best-known exercise with the GHD is the “GHD Sit-Up”.
+With the GHD, this type of sit-up achieves the full range of motion of the abdominal muscles.

 Globo Gym:

-Normal fitness studios are often referred to as "globo gyms".
+Regular gyms are often referred to as "Globo Gyms".

 GPP (General Physical Preparedness):

-GPP describes the physical fitness or basic physical readiness of an athlete.
+GPP describes the physical fitness or the basic physical readiness of an athlete.
 If you have a good GPP, then you are well prepared for physical challenges in everyday life.
-The better you are in the 10 basic physical skills, the better your GPP.
+The better you are in the 10 basic physical skills, the better the GPP is.

 Greg Glassman: